martin-ev/Who-feeds-the-world/index.md

 <div style="float: right; width: 45%; margin: 5% 5% 5% 5%; min-width: 300px;" w3-include-html="plots/wordcloud2.html"></div>

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Since the Neolithic Revolution, agriculture **feeds the world's population**.
 Even today, the agricultural sector **employs a large part of humanity** and is a **major part of the economy** of developed and developing countries.
 In the history of mankind, the **economic growth of countries** has almost always been accompanied by the development of agriculture and the **agricultural economy**, *i.e.* **production, imports and exports**.
 In this data story we want to explore different links between the agriculture and the economic success of countries.
-Which crops are produced and which animals are traded by richer countries?
+Which crops are produced, and which animals are traded by richer countries?
 Do they tend to be net exporters or importers of food?
 Do they tend to be self-sufficient?
-We try to answer all of these questions and show many interesting insights along the way.
+We try to answer all these questions and show many interesting insights along the way.

 <div style="clear: right; width: 100%;"></div>